New Hurdle For Major Alaska Gold Mine After Donald Trump Jr. Tweets Opposition

 In a letter dated Aug.
 20 but released Monday, the agency mandated mitigation for "all direct and indirect impact" within the Koktuli River Watershed.

-Pebble, owned by a Canadian firm called Northern Dynasty, insists this won't put an end to the project.
+Pebble, owned by a Canadian firm called Northern Dynasty, insists this isn't the end of the line for the project.
 CEO Tom Collier says he expects to submit a mitigation plan in a few weeks.

 Collier is just putting on a brave face, says attorney Joel Reynolds, Western director for the Natural Resources Defense Council.
 He says the Corps is asking for the impossible, because the Koktuli watershed has no damage on the scale that Pebble wants to inflict, so there's nothing for the company to mitigate.